MakeSchool-Tutorials/Flappy-Bird-SpriteBuilder-Swift/P0/content.md

 	import Foundation

 	class MainScene: CCNode {
-	    var _scrollSpeed : CGFloat = 80
+	   	let scrollSpeed : CGFloat = 80
-    	var _hero : CCSprite!
+    	var hero : CCSprite!

 	    override func update(delta: CCTime) {
-        	_hero.position = ccp(_hero.position.x + _scrollSpeed * CGFloat(delta), _hero.position.y)
+        	hero.position = ccp(hero.position.x + scrollSpeed * CGFloat(delta), hero.position.y)
     	}
 	}

-This code adds a property for the code connection *_hero*.
+This code adds a property for the code connection *hero*.
 It also defines a constant for the scroll speed because you will reference it from various points in the code.
-Lastly, the update method (which is automatically called every frame by Cocos2D) uses *_scrollSpeed* to modify the x position of the fly.
+Lastly, the update method (which is automatically called every frame by Cocos2D) uses *scrollSpeed* to modify the x position of the fly.

 By multiplying the scroll speed with *delta* time you ensure that the fly always moves at the same speed, independent of the frame rate.